 Audio description of WCAG 2.1 Map

 We hope it helps everyone understand WCAG 2.1 a little better.
-If you or your organisation requires some professional assistance in understanding how WCAG 2.1 applies to your activities, please get in contact – we have a suite of services to help you out.
+If you or your organisation requires some professional assistance in understanding how WCAG 2.1 applies to your activities, please contact us – we have a suite of services to help you out.

 You can also get some further context on WCAG 2.1 from our recent articles: